techie66/CANSerial/README.md

 After looking around online, I eventuially found https://github.com/bondus/CanSerial/ which claims to be obsolete.
 I took a look anyways and figured that it would work fine on the computer side of things.
 I just needed to write the Arduino side "client" code, and that's how we got here.

+After some initial testing that worked really well it became apparent that the ability to have multiple objects on a device would be great and I still needed a way to still read the CAN bus from my project.
+This led to the creation of the Buffered_MCP_CAN class.
+It buffers received CAN frames and exposes the ability for a buffer-aware client to read them while keeping them in the buffer for other clients to read.

+## ...Ok, but WHY?
+In one word, convenience.
+Imagine this example.
+You have a project based on an Arduino nano.
+It has a GPS module connected to SoftwareSerial and sends GPS data out over a CAN bus.
+It also has a bluetooth to serail module connected so it can be controlled via a phone app.
+As you work on this project, something isn't working.
+Normally you might start doing some `Serial.println("debug message");` at different lines in your code to see whats going on, but alas, you don't have a spare Serial port.
+With CANSerial, you just create a new CANSerial object and `println` your debug output there.
+One other handy thing.
+By using CANSerial, you can have your debug messages always available on the bus without needing to physically connect more wires to your MCU.
+It's also trivial to keep debug messages separate from "real" communication data without extra wires.

 ## Usage
 This library is actually two libraries in one.
 CANSerial is the star of the show, but Buffered_MCP_CAN is in there too.
 CANSerial can be used in one of two ways; either directly with an MCP_CAN object or using an intermediary Buffered_MCP_CAN.